Spanish crisis of 1917: Economy and society

-Three Challenges
+Three challenges

-Military challenge: The Juntas de Defensa
+Military challenge: Juntas de Defensa

 The Defence Juntas (Juntas de Defensa) were a military union movement created without the approval of the Spanish legislature, and represented a clear challenge to the liberal government of Manuel García Prieto, who, unable to control them, was forced to resign.
 His replacement, the conservative Eduardo Dato, legalized the Juntas.

 The Juntas selected a name that was common among Spanish institutions and had credibility from its use in the popular uprising of the War for Independence.
 They claimed that their purpose was to defend the interests of mid-ranking military officials, but their goal of political intervention was clear.

 The military's obsession with national unity had become one if its greatest mobilizing factors, manifesting in the 1905 attack on the satirical Catalan publication, ¡Cu-Cut!.
 After the attack, the governor attempted to appease them by passing the Law of Jurisdictions, which gave the military jurisdiction over "oral and written offenses against national unity, the flag, or the military's honor."
 Members of the military found themselves in a peculiar social situation: soldiers in almost every other world military were experiencing great social mobility on the merits of war and the need to recruit huge numbers of soldiers, while Spanish soldiers were reduced to inaction.
-They could not even be compensated with stations in the colonies, since those had been lost in the Spanish-American War of 1898.
+They could not even be compensated with stations in the colonies, since those had been lost in the Spanish–American War of 1898.
 In fact, the Spanish military had an overabundance of officers, with 16,000 officers per 80,000 soldiers, compared to France's 29,000 officers per 500,000 soldiers.
 Resentments within the army were developing between the only colonial destinations in Morocco and the rest.
 Inflation continued to diminish the buying power of military salaries, which were set by the rigid state budget, unlike the more flexible contracts of workers.